denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: B,C,D,F**
 **Correct Answer: G**

+**Trick question—the code does not compile!
+For this reason, option G is correct.
+The Spirit class is marked final, so it cannot be extended.
+The main() method uses an anonymous class that inherits from Spirit, which is not allowed**

 ---

 16. The following code appears in a file named Ostrich.java.
 What is the result of compiling the source file?